'We just can't do it. It's been seven months': F.W. Sullivan's restaurant in the Fan closes for good after 11 years

 “It’s kind of hard to operate a bar when you can’t use your bar,” Crocker said.
 “We just can’t do it.
 It’s been seven months.
 In a blink of an eye, it’ll be a year ... there was absolutely nothing we could do.”

-In March, Crocker said he was forced to layoff his staff when restaurant dining rooms across the state were ordered closed to help slow the spread of COVID-19.
+In March, Crocker said he was forced to lay off his staff when restaurant dining rooms across the state were ordered closed to help slow the spread of the coronavirus.

 He remembers the night in March he had to tell the staff, and how they huddled together, shared stories and cried.
 He didn’t know when he could bring them back.